Egosurfing

-Egosurfing (also vanity searching, egosearching, egogoogling, autogoogling, self-googling) is the practice of searching for one's own name, or pseudonym on a popular search engine in order to review the results.
+Egosurfing (also vanity searching, egosearching, egogoogling, autogoogling, self-googling) is the practice of searching for one's own name, or pseudonym, on a popular search engine in order to review the results.
 Similarly, an egosurfer is one who surfs the Internet for their own name to see what information appears.
 It has become increasingly popular with the rise of Internet search engines, as well as free blogging and web-hosting services.
 Though Google is the search engine most commonly mentioned when referring to egosurfing, other widely known search engines include Yahoo, Bing, and DuckDuckGo.

 The term was coined by Sean Carton in 1995 and first appeared in print as an entry in Gareth Branwyn's March 1995 Jargon Watch column in Wired.
+The practice of searching Usenet for one's own name was known as kibozing at the time, after James "Kibo" Parry, who was well known for replying in a surreal fashion to anyone who mentioned his name, on any newsgroup.

 Egosurfing is employed by many people for a variety of reasons.
 According to a study by the Pew Internet & American life project, 47% of American adult Internet users have undertaken a vanity search in Google or another search engine.
 Some egosurf purely for entertainment, such as finding celebrities with the same name.
 However, many people egosurf as a means of online reputation management.
 Egosurfing can be used to find data spills, released information that is undesirable to have in the public eye.
 By searching one's own name in an online search engine, one can take on the perspective of a stranger attempting to find out personal information.
 Some egosurf in order to conceal personal images or information from potential employers, clients, identity thieves and the like.
 Similarly, some use egosurfing to maintain a positive public image and to achieve self-promotion.